aiven/devportal/docs/products/kafka/reference/kafka-metrics-prometheus.rst

 ..
 Tip::

-    You can check how to use Prometheus via Aiven in the :doc:`dedicated document </docs/platform/howto/integrations/prometheus-metrics>`.
+    You can check how to use Prometheus with Aiven in the :doc:`dedicated document </docs/platform/howto/integrations/prometheus-metrics>`.

 CPU utilization
 ---------------